UNICORE-EU/unicore-docs/source/howto-singlecluster.rst

 - port ``8080`` on this server must be accessible from the Internet if you want to let external users access your cluster.

 In the following, we will refer to this machine as ``unicore-host``.
 Adapt the following code examples according to your actual machine name.

+- access to the HPC login node(s) with Python3 installed.
+Since UNICORE requires a TCP connection from the ``unicore-host`` to the login node(s), and another TCP connection from the login node(s) to the ``unicore-host``, the local firewall rules might need to be adapted accordingly.
+Details will be given below.

 |installer-img| Installing the TSI
 ----------------------------------